IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/08_jQuery_Whats_New_12_1_Landing_Page.md

 - [Charts Motion Framework](#charts-motion-framework): The charting controls support the new Motion Framework which allows chart contents to be animated in different ways.

-- [Templating engine for jQuery controls](#templating-engine): The new `igTemplating`™ engine has been added to the Ignite UI bundle.
+- [Templating engine for jQuery controls](#templating-engine): The new `igTemplating`™ engine has been added to the %%ProductName%% bundle.
 The `igTemplating` engine exposes powerful capabilities to create templates for dynamic text rendering inside jQuery controls.

 - [Mobile list view control](#mobile-list): The new `igListView`™ control provides list display and interaction functionality for jQuery Mobile platform.

 - [Mobile rating control](#mobile-rating): The new `igRating`™ control for mobile devices has been implemented separately from the existing `igRating` control to address unique requirements of mobile and touch device environments.

-- [iOS theme for mobile controls](#mobile-ios-theme): The new iOS theme for iPhone applications has been added to the Ignite UI library to provide better looks for mobile device applications.
+- [iOS theme for mobile controls](#mobile-ios-theme): The new iOS theme for iPhone applications has been added to the %%ProductName%% library to provide better looks for mobile device applications.

-- [Touch support](#touch-support): All controls in the Ignite UI library had been designed and tested to support touch interface for mobile devices.
+- [Touch support](#touch-support): All controls in the %%ProductName%% library had been designed and tested to support touch interface for mobile devices.

 - [Combo box load on demand](#combo-load-on-demand): Combo box load on demand is a new feature which improves `igCombo`™ performance by loading large sets of remote data on batches and not all at once.

 - [Support for MVC validation](#mvc-validation): Support for MVC validation using data annotations has been incorporated into combo and editor controls.

-- [New jQuery themes & JavaScript resources structure](#themes-resources-structure): All JavaScript and CSS resources in the Ignite UI library have been organized in a new folder structure and some of them have been renamed so that it is easier for developers using the library to figure out the purpose and location of each item.
+- [New jQuery themes & JavaScript resources structure](#themes-resources-structure): All JavaScript and CSS resources in the %%ProductName%% library have been organized in a new folder structure and some of them have been renamed so that it is easier for developers using the library to figure out the purpose and location of each item.
 Note that this is a breaking change.

 - [CSS/JS resources loader](#resources-loader): The new `igLoader` control has been added to allow easier JavaScript and CSS resources loading into web pages and in relation to the new resources structure.

-- [Metro theme](#metro-theme): The new Metro theme has been added to allow better integration of Ignite UI controls into the new Metro UI for upcoming versions of Microsoft® Windows®.
+- [Metro theme](#metro-theme): The new Metro theme has been added to allow better integration of %%ProductName%% controls into the new Metro UI for upcoming versions of Microsoft® Windows®.